 Brasseries or Restaurants are found.
 The "Y" in Alexandria, due mostly to Mr. Boyd of New Jersey, and his admirable staff, forms an international meeting house for a fine class of young men.
 Besides the standard basketball and hand-ball courts, ping-pong and billiard tables, the Cadets so inclined found this a good spot for philatelic pursuits.
-Here it was also that the finishing touches were concluded between Mr. Boyd and Miller, the dance tendered the "three finer boys" of the ship by the local Y.W.
+Here it was also that the finishing touches were concluded between Mr. Boyd and Miller, Italian, etc. Except for the Arab and French districts there isn't a very distinct line of divisions, one from another; but the difference in general types is readily distinguishable in travelling about the city.

-The interesting local color consists of men in flannel nightshirts, women mysteriously shrouded in black with only sparkling kohl-darkened eyes exposed, and burnoos-darkened Arab sheiks from the "Never, Never Land".
+The interesting local color consists of men in flannel nightshirts, women mysteriously shrouded in black with only sparkling kohl-darkened eyes exposed, and burnoos-ed Arab sheiks from the "Never, Never Land".
 The Catacombs and their time-hallowed array of bones and skeletons is a Cook's Tour Traveler's delight.
 To this must be added Pompey's Pillar and Ptolemy's Pillar.